 The Company's clients in this financial year have been located in the USA, UK, EU and Switzerland.
-In terms of the mix of work, we continue to work across the full spectrum of R&D from discovery to development, though we continue to focus increasingly on translational projects involving assets entering clinical development for the first time.
-This is particularly exciting, as it raises our profile and can involve exposure to regulatory authorities.
-The Company continues to work in the immuno-oncology space with several of its clients, and it is anticipated that the industry focus on this treatment approach is likely to continue for some time.
+In terms of the mix of work, we continue to work across the full spectrum of R&D from discovery to development.
+Even though our primary focus is still on translational projects involving assets entering clinical development for the first time, we are also delivering on projects supporting R&D activities as far upstream as discovery in areas such as target identification, as well as projects outside of oncology, such as dermatology and immunology.
+We are also supporting clients across a wide array of disease modalities, including but not limited to antibody drug conjugates, radiopharmaceuticals, DNA damage repair agents and combination therapies.